Upstream#

 .

-It adjusts the load balancing decisions dynamically,
+It dynamically adjusts load balancing decisions

 and is subject to an optional condition.variable